Soul on Ice: The Willie O'Ree Story

 He's not sure if the NHL was discriminatory, but he has cause for suspicion.
 "There were blacks in the minor leagues and good ones too.
 The Quebec Aces had a history of having black players.
 Before my time, they had an all-black line with the Carnegie bothers, Herbie and Ossie, and Manny McIntyre.
 You talk about three players who were good, stick handling, passing, shooting--you name it, they could do it.
 But they never got a chance.
 Not one of them was ever called up."

 Incredibly, it took 25 years for another black to make it to the NHL, and the situation today remains much the same today.
 Thirty-eight years after Willie O'Ree broke the racial barrier in pro hockey, minority players are still rare in the NHL.
-Part of the reason is that blacks and other minorities don't make up a significant portion of the Canadian population, and few minorities take up the sport in the U.S.
+Part of the reason is that blacks and other minorities don't make up a significant portion of the Canadian population, and few African Americans take up the sport in the U.S.

 Overall, Willie looks back fondly on his hockey career.
 He is proud "not just to be the first black in the NHL, just to play in the NHL.
 They called me the Jackie Robinson of hockey, but I didn't have the problems he had.
 I was never refused service at a hotel or restaurant, and I was accepted by my teammates."